 Water Resistance: 600m

-DOXA Sub 300T Professional
+DOXA Sub 300T Divingstar

 While not a household name in the same vein as Oris or Omega, DOXA is a huge favorite of the fanatics in the horological world.
 We’d probably call them one of the best-kept secrets in timekeeping, and a perennial favorite of famed explorers like Jacques Cousteau.
-This is why we’re so excited to share their gorgeous Sub 300T Professional Dive Watch.
-With its striking contrast of a stainless steel case and band with a bright orange dial and bezel markings, this is an eye-catcher to be sure.
+This is why we’re so excited to share their gorgeous Sub 300T Divingstar Dive Watch.
+With its striking contrast of a stainless steel case and band with a bright yellow dial and bezel markings, this is an eye-catcher to be sure.
 But it’s also definitely a capable accessory, with a depth rating of a monstrous 1,200m, a unidirectional rotating dive timer bezel, and a Swiss-made self-winding movement.
 If you’re seeking the ultimate brand-new sub-$2k diver watch, this might just be your stop.

 Diameter: 42.5mm